-On July 11, 2019, the Company and certain accredited investors entered into a securities purchase agreement pursuant to which the Company sold to investors an aggregate of 20,000 shares of Series E convertible preferred stock, par value \$0.01 per share (the "Series E Preferred Stock") at a price of \$1,000 per share and a warrant (a "2019 Warrant") to purchase a number of shares of common stock of the Company, equal to the number of shares of common stock issuable upon conversion of the Series E Preferred Stock purchased by the investor (the "Private Placement").
-Each 2019 Warrant has an exercise price of \$0.06, subject to adjustment in accordance with the terms of the 2019 Warrants, and is exercisable at any time beginning on the date that the Company effects a reverse stock split until 5:00 p.m.
+On July 11, 2019 and August 15, 2019, the Company and certain accredited investors entered into securities purchase agreements (the "Securities Purchase Agreements") pursuant to which the Company sold to investors an aggregate of 20,000 shares of Series E Convertible Preferred Stock, par value \$0.01 per share and 9,510 shares of Series E-1 Convertible Preferred Stock, par value \$0.01 per share, having the rights and privileges described in the Company's certificate of designations for such Series E Convertible Preferred Stock and Series E-1 Convertible Preferred Stock, at a price of \$1,000 per share .
+Pursuant to the Securities Purchase Agreements, the Company also issued to each Investor a warrant (a "2019 Warrant") to purchase a number of shares of common stock of the Company equal to the number of shares of common stock issuable upon conversion of the Series E Preferred Stock purchased by the investor.
+Each 2019 Warrant has an exercise price of \$0.06, subject to adjustment in accordance with the terms of the 2019 Warrants (the "Exercise Price"), and is exercisable at any time beginning on the date that the Company effects a reverse stock split until 5:00 p.m.
 (NYC time) on the fifth anniversary of the date of the reverse stock split.
-The Company received gross proceeds from the Private Placement of \$20.0 million, before deducting cash fees in the amount of \$1.4 million payable to Roth Capital Partners, LLC ("Roth") for serving as placement agent and cash fees in the amount of \$0.6 million payable to Roth for serving as placement agent for certain prior securities offerings by the Company, and other transaction costs, fees and expenses payable by the Company.
+The Company received gross proceeds from the private placements of \$29.5 million, before deducting cash fees in the amount of \$2.2 million payable to Roth Capital Partners, LLC ("Roth") for serving as placement agent and cash fees in the amount of \$0.6 million payable to Roth for serving as placement agent for certain prior securities offerings by the Company, and other transaction costs, fees and expenses payable by the Company.